spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     D --> |No| F(Enable SI logging for appropriate channels)
 ```

-If an application that runs locally, but fails when deployed to Cloud Foundry, first inspect the deployment manifest (manifest.yml) for correctness.
+If an application runs locally but fails when deployed to Cloud Foundry, first inspect the deployment manifest (`manifest.yml`) for correctness.
-This includes any environment variables that must be set, services to bind to and those services created.
+This includes any environment variables that must be set, services to which to bind, and whether those services are created.
 Inspect the application startup log for any exceptions to resolve.

 ## Debugging Kubernetes Deployments

+The following diagram shows a typical debugging process for Kubernetes deployments:

 ```mermaid
 graph TD;